 When I stepped into that classroom, I was immediately puzzled.
 Most of them were talking to each other.
 I could even hear the occasional laugh and at the same time, I could see a profound sadness in their faces.
 I was prepared to listen.
 I knew I had more to learn than to teach.
 But I don’t think I was prepared to hear what they said.

 I invited them to sit in a circle and introduce themselves.
 The first round was quick.
 Not many words, mostly names, places, dates and ages.
 Second round I asked what they are doing in Brazil now regarding work.
 That was sad but predictable.
 A tiny young woman with a large smile told us she was cleaning bathrooms in bus stations.
 A 58-year old man told us he was working in construction laying bricks.
 All the others, except the kids, had similar stories.
-They were all doing things like serving tables, cleaning, doing hard physical labour or unemployed.
+They all had “survival jobs”.
+They were all doing things like serving tables, cleaning, doing hard physical labour or simply unemployed.

 They looked even sadder, an agitated sadness and they were looking at me in a way that to me, signalled they had more to say.
 I decided to have a third round.
 I pondered about that next question for many days before the workshop.
 I wanted to ask them about Haiti, their former life, but I didn’t know if I had the right to touch on such a delicate subject.
 I wanted to know, I wanted to learn.
 I could feel that I cared about them more when I listened.
 And it turned out they needed to talk about that out loud.

 The young bathroom-cleaning woman was the first to speak again.
 Her answer made it clear why.
 She was so outspoken because she was the anchor of a national TV news program in Haiti.
 Only then I realized how the group, especially the kids, were clustered around her.
 She was a celebrity!